-If you have sustained injuries caused by someone else’s fault, you deserve to be compensated and our Atlantic City personal injury attorneys can help.
+If you have sustained injuries caused by someone else’s fault, you deserve to be compensated and our Personal Injury Lawyers can help.
 Our attorneys will look at the totality of your injuries, help you get the medical treatment you need, and evaluate both the short and long-term effects of the injuries you sustained.
 If needed, we will hire medical professionals to review medical records, evaluate injuries, and to testify at trial.
 Gathering this information is very important in order to aid in your recovery and value your case.

 - Abuse and assault

 Whether it is intentional or negligent, if your injuries are caused by someone else’s fault, you deserve to be compensated.
 Our clients will occasionally ask us what happens if they were found to be partially at fault for the injuries they sustained.
 For example, if a pedestrian crossed the street against a traffic signal and was struck by a car, is he or she out of luck for recovery?